We support search all kinds of Rust docs blaze-fastly. Those docs including:

 You can prefix a / (slash) before the keyword to search nightly docs.

 You can prefix a // (double slash) before the keyword to search all of crates docs of rustc, such as rustc_mir, rustc_hir, or rustc_ast, etc.

-It doesn't make sense to have a built-in search-index of rustc since the rustc is changed very frequently.
+It makes no sense to have a built-in search-index of rustc since the rustc is changed very frequently.
 Therefore, you need to open the rustc docs page in advance to sync the search-index before you search rustc docs.
-However, the search-index of rustc is big, we never persist it to the local storage (due to the limited storage size available to browser extension).
+However, the search-index of rustc is very big, we never persist it to the local storage (due to the limited storage size available to browser extension).